The 2015 Middle School Play Festival will be held on Saturday, March 21!

-Saturday, March 15 at Kings Mountain High School (Kings Mountain) and Pinecrest High School (Southern Pines).
+The 2014 Middle School Play Festival was on Saturday, March 15 at Kings Mountain High School (Kings Mountain) and Pinecrest High School (Southern Pines).

 At the NCTC Festival, schools from all across the state come together to share their talents and celebrate their collective achievements.

 The basic premise of the Festival is that schools load-in their set into a backstage area that is approximately 10′x10′, before taking the stage to perform their play.
 Students have 45 minutes to tell their story and leave the stage completely clear.
 Following their performance, students receive verbal and written feedback from industry experts.
 When not performing, students watch performances from other schools, learn from their peers and make new theatre friends.
 You can read more about festival preparation and rules here.

 At the end of the Festival, numerous awards are presented in an exciting ceremony that celebrates the achievements of all participants.
 You can read more about awards and adjudication here.

 Festival participation is limited to NCTC member schools.
 A list of current NCTC member schools can be found here.
 If you have additional questions about your membership status, please contact firstname.lastname@example.org.
 Individual teacher membership is appreciated, but schools must pay organizational membership dues in order to be eligible for the Festival.

 North Carolina public schools, private schools, magnet schools and charter schools are eligible to register for the Play Festival, if they are members of NCTC.
 All other groups will be considered on a case-by-case basis and must contact NCTC to seek permission to register.
 Request permission by emailing email@example.com prior to December 15; no special cases will be considered after this date.
 Teachers may not combine groups of students from different schools.
 All students participating must be enrolled in the registered school and must be in grades 6-8.